How Do I Set Up Circle?

 Check out these additional resources:

-During setup, Circle will look for devices that should be Unmanaged and pre-select them to avoid issues on your network.
-Unmanaged Devices are ignored by Circle to ensure that none of your sensitive or smart home devices accidentally get Paused or Filtered.
-Circle should ignore the following:
+During setup, the Circle device will look for devices that should be Unmanaged and pre-select them to avoid issues on your network.
+Unmanaged Devices are ignored by the Circle device to ensure that none of your sensitive or smart home devices accidentally get Paused or Filtered.
+Your Circle device should ignore the following:

 - Smart thermostats